 10. Always stay prepared.

 Have you or your child received a new diagnosis of T1D within the last 12 months?
-Sign up below to received your 50% off coupon.
+Sign up below to receive your 50% off coupon.
 Thank you!